Crtykwod/Crtykwod/README.md

 - 👋 Hi, I’m @Crtykwod, my real name is Carlos Samuel.
-- 👀 I’m interested in coding, and I started not long ago.
+- 👀 I’m interested in coding, and I started not a long ago.
 - 🌱 I’m currently learning HTML / CSS
 - ⚡ Fun fact: Most of the time I'm don't know what am I'm doing, but it always work out!